bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

               **worker_environment_exists**: *boolean*
                   indicates if RE Worker environment was created and plans could be executed.

+              **ip_kernel_state**: *str* or *None*
+                  state of worker IPython kernel: *None* - environment is closed *'disabled'* - IP kernel is not started or not used, *'starting'* - startup in progress, *'idle'* - IP kernel is idle and ready to execute tasks, *'busy'* - kernel is busy executing a task started by the manager or another client client.

+              **ip_kernel_captured**: *boolean* or *None*
+                  indicates if the IPython kernel is 'captured' by RE Manager: *None* - the environment is closed or IP kernel is not used, *True/False* - indicates if IP kernel is running execution loop started by RE Manager.
+The loop is expected to run when the worker is executing foreground tasks (plans, functions, scripts).
+The kernel can not be accessed directly by clients (e.g. using Jupyter Console) while it is 'captured'.

               **lock_info_uid**: *str*
                   UID of **lock_info** (see **lock** and **lock_info** API).
 Reload *lock_info* using